vspinu/company-math/readme.md

 Install from [MELPA](http://melpa.milkbox.net/) repository.

-You can either register each backend globally or locally per each mode.
+You can either register each backend globally:

 ```lisp